bradgarropy/dailytexascountry.com/content/posts/koe-wetzel-sells-out/index.md

 https://www.instagram.com/p/CCGvxY7p37c

-And finally, Koe posted a teaser trailer for a song called _Midnight_.
-The background music seems like the intro to the song, which already sounds intense.
+And finally, Koe posted a teaser trailer for the _Sundy Or Mundy_ video.
+The music seems like the intro to the song, which already sounds intense.
 I love Koe's music videos because they are so imaginative and hysterical.

 Seems like Koe is making a lot of [big moves][moves] in 2020, so get this man a [drink][drink]!
 Keep an eye on the Daily Texas Country [socials][instagram] for all your Koe Wetzel and country music news.